What is the VSPA?

 In the seventies the VSPA gets politically active.
 The association considers itself as a union that concerns the interests of studying and is also there for fun.
 They focus more on student participation.

 VSPA parties and ‘borrels’ have gained more and more popularity throughout the sixties.
-In the seventies widely known parties in places such as the Brakke Grond, Melkweg, Paradiso and Mazzo are thrown.
-In addition to these social events the VSPA also organises a lecture cycle.
-Besides the VSPA manages its own critical library, grants funds to political organs and publishes a magazine called ‘Tuit 11’.
+In the seventies widely known parties in places such as the Brakke Grond, Melkweg, Paradiso, and Mazzo are thrown.
+In addition to these social events, the VSPA also organizes a lecture cycle.
+Besides the VSPA manages its own critical library, grants funds to political organs, and publishes a magazine called ‘Tuit 11’.
 There is also a day-care for children of psychology students.
-In the meantime the number of psychology students has increased to 1549 in 1970.
+In the meantime, the number of psychology students has increased to 1549 in 1970.